 Do I need to be able to use the internet and other technology?

 Yes, there is a requirement that all participants can gain access to the internet on a regular basis (even at the local library) between program days.
-Email, group facebook and an internet sharing site are used to evaluate the program, share information and update participants between program days.
+Email, group Facebook and an internet sharing site are used to evaluate the program, share information and update participants between program days.
 We also use online resources to enrich the learning experience.
-Please do not let this stop you from applying as long as you can get access and are willing to learn then we can help.
+Please do not let this stop you from applying.
+As long as you can get access to the internet and are willing to learn, we can help.